Ayali (2023 TV series): Season 1

+Marriage is arranged between Selvi and Sakthivel.
+All women are trying to stop the marriage.
+All the women come together and raise the voice for their freedom to break the traditions and customs that is holding them back.

 Reception

 Critical response

 Anusha Sundar of The New Indian Express wrote "Ayali lacks a consistent storytelling.
 Ayali’s antagonists are over-the-top caricatures.
 They stick to all the usual tropes of a villain just to reiterate the core message.
 This repetitive pattern only creates a sense of detachment and a bitter aftertaste.
 A little subtleness could have gone a long way to tell this tale that every other woman can relate to."

 R. Srinivasan of Cinema Vikatan wrote "Ramji's cinematography captures the warmth of the village and the nature of its people without diminishing realism.
 Starting with the title sequence, Revaa's music helps convey the impact of several serious scenes.
 Editor Ganesh Siva has compiled the eight episodes perfectly without losing interest."

 Mankandan Sakthivel of Behind Talkies said "All in all “Aayali” is an amazing OTT series that should be watched by people of all ages."

 Janani K at India Today rated the series 3.5/5, stating "Director Muthukumar’s Ayali, starring Abi Nakshathra, Anumol and Aruvi Madhan, is a bold show that questions patriarchy and holds a mirror to society.
 The show is a must-watch, says our review."

 Bharathy Singaravel of The News Minute gave 4 stars out of 5 and wrote "Ayali, despite a few flaws, is receiving the praise it well deserves.
 It gives hope that the Tamil web series genre will choose nuanced storytelling over trying to stretch out cinematic mass moments for its actors."

 Bhuvanesh Chandar of The Hindu wrote "the series raises its voice against the socio-religious factors that are used by men to oppress women, but you wish the series used the long format to maximise its potential and with a better screenplay."